Find out how to get duty relief when importing goods for processing and subsequent re-export.

 Excise Duty is also suspended when goods are entered into IP.

-If your business is based in an EU country you can use IP, subject to authorisation by HM Revenue and Customs (HMRC).
+If your business is based in an EU country you can use IP, subject to authorisation by HMRC.
 Non-EU bodies can only use IP for non-commercial imports.

 You’ll have to pay duties once the goods have been processed if they’re released into free circulation.
 The duties you’ll pay can be based on the value of the goods at import, or the value of the final product – see Articles 85 and 86(3) of the Union Customs Code.

-In order to be eligible for duty relief under IP you need to be authorised.
+You need to be authorised to be eligible for duty relief under IP.